Principal Investigator (PI)

 Dr. Daehyun Kim

 Grégoire Martin is a Ph.D.
-Student at the Laboratory of Soil Mechanics (LMS) of EPFL.
-He holds a M.Sc.and a B.Sc. in Environmental Engineering from EPFL comprising an exchange year (3rd year Bachelor) at the Technische Universität Berlin (TUB).
-He accomplished his master thesis at EPFL in 2018 in the Laboratory of Ecohydrology entitled “Modelling atrazine transport at catchment scale with the tran-SAS numerical mode”.
-Furthermore, Grégoire has acquired experience in the industry while working for PanGas AG (The Linde Group), CSD Ingénieurs SA, Haller SA and Energy8.
+Student in the Laboratory of Soil Mechanics (LMS) of EPFL.
+He holds a M.Sc.and a B.Sc. from EPFL in Environmental Sciences and Engineering with a specialisation in Chemistry and Environmental Bioprocesses.
+He accomplished his master thesis at EPFL in 2018 in the Laboratory of Ecohydrology (ECHO) entitled “Modelling atrazine transport at catchment scale with the tran-SAS numerical model”.